The Dangers of Untested Assumptions

 Why do established corporations’ new ventures often fail?
 The new issue of Business Insight, MIT Sloan Management Review’s collaboration with The Wall Street Journal, includes an interview with Rita Gunther McGrath about problems traditional business planning processes encounter when dealing with uncertain new ventures.

-What's the alternative?
-McGrath recommends writing down your assumptions when you write a business plan -- so you remember what assumptions you made and can check them.
-Then figure out ways to test and evaluate your assumptions inexpensively as the business progresses.
+What’s the alternative?
+McGrath recommends writing down your assumptions when you write a business plan — so you remember what assumptions you made and can check them.